Jira Core 8.8.x upgrade notes

 We will not be deprecating the two mail handlers and instead will work on adding regular expression to the existing handlers to help admins manage the unwanted content added to Jira issues via email.

 As a result of introducing the Advanced auditing feature, we've added new REST endpoints.
 For more information, see here.

 The improved audit log we’re introducing in Jira 8.8 requires us to migrate your existing audit log (up to 10 million records) on upgrade.

 We migrate the existing events to the database.

-Depending on the database you're using and the size of your current audit log, it might take up to several hours to migrate all the data.
-The migration runs in the background for all Server and Data Center upgrade paths (ZDU included) and does not stop Jira being operational.
+The migration will run on startup for regular upgrades (it runs in the background for the Data Center ZDU upgrades, but these aren't available for Jira Core).
+Depending on the database you’re using and the size of your current audit log, it might take up to several hours to migrate all the data.

-jira.advanced.audit.log.migration.limit flag in the Jira properties file to limit the number of events you want to migrate or to turn off the migration altogether.
-If you decide to turn off migration, your new audit log will only show the events that happen after upgrade.
+To speed up the migration, you can limit the number of migrated entries or turn off the migration altogether.
+If you decide to turn it off, your new audit log will only show the events that happen after the upgrade.

 Expected changes to incoming mail settings (Jira 8.10)

 In response to Google and Microsoft deprecating Basic Authentication, we will soon be adding OAuth 2.0 authentication methods for incoming email (so far using the IMAP and POP3 protocols).
 We’ll also backport it to the supported Enterprise releases.
 If you currently use email to create issues and issue comments, you will need to reconfigure your incoming mail settings.

 We treat this work with highest priority and aim to provide the solution ahead of the deadlines set by Google and Microsoft so that you have time to upgrade.